 As director of social content at Organic in New York, Elisa Thomas, class of ’95, heads a team that creates social media strategy and content for leading brands.
 “Social media advertising/

 marketing is unique because it is a two-way conversation with consumers (unlike TV and print, which is one-way)," she said.
 "We need to craft compelling stories that are relevant to our users.
 Otherwise there won't be any engagement in the conversation.”

 Previously, Thomas was global director of digital education at Estée Lauder Company, where her job was to figure out the best way to teach digital marketing to employees through social media and identification of digital trends.
 “I loved that there was nothing in place and I would have the opportunity to build it," said Thomas.
 "If you know how consumers are behaving, you can adjust your marketing campaigns to best engage and entice them to buy your products.”

 After graduating from UMass with a major in journalism and a dual minor in photography and political science, Thomas got her master’s in visual media from Emerson College.

-Thomas launched her digital career at Monster Board, now Monster.com, as a copywriter nearly 15 years ago.
+She launched her digital career at Monster Board (now Monster.com) as a copywriter.
 From there, she moved up the ranks into producing and project management and finally into more creative jobs.

 “There are so many ethical decisions that have come [to the forefront] with the rise of social media,” Thomas said.
 “How do we bring journalism into this new age, and how do we educate our students to really understand the new way of the world without losing sight of what’s really important as a journalist?”

-Thomas said her gift is also in honor of Professor B.J.
+Thomas said her gift is also in honor of Prof. B.J.
 Roche.
-“She’s one of those teachers that respects tradition but also recognizes the need for new thinking and innovation,” Thomas said.
+“She’s one of those teachers who respects tradition but also recognizes the need for new thinking and innovation,” Thomas said.
 “I wanted that spirit to come through within the department.”